Mix ‘n Match for Easy low-FODMAP Dinners

 Serve immediately.

-4. Zingy Coleslaw
+4. Zingy Low FODMAP Coleslaw

 This works well as a side dish with salmon or as the base of a Thai salad with stir-fried beef strips, chicken or baked tofu.